 Why does this hurt my dental SEO?

-The best thing you can do for your online reputation is to strive for NAP consistency (Name, Address, Phone) in all your listings.
+The best thing you can do for your dental SEO marketing is to strive for NAP consistency (Name, Address, Phone) in all your listings.
 Basically, you want your business information to be the EXACT same across the web.
 One seemingly inconsequential difference, whether it’s something broad like an old phone number or something as simple as using St. instead of Street, can cause rogue listings to appear.
+This can be a continual chase, so it helps to work with a dental SEO company who can monitor these rogue listings constantly for you.

 What can I do to improve my dental SEO and website rank?